Possession of a Gambling Device

 - New York Penal Law 225.30: Possession of a Gambling Device

-You are guilty of Possession of a Gambling Device if you have the knowledge of the character of that device you manufacture, sell, transport, place or possess, or even negotiate a transaction designed to affect the custody or use of:
+Keeping in mind that an arrest is not proof beyond a reasonable doubt and your criminal lawyer will have the opportunity to challenge the prosecution’s ability to meet their legal burden, you are guilty of Possession of a Gambling Device if you have the knowledge of the character of a device you manufacture, sell, transport, place or possess, or even negotiate a transaction designed to affect the custody or use of:

 - A slot machine (subject to some legal exceptions);